bolasblack/effect-saga/README.md

 ### Effects

-Effects are declarative descriptions of side effects that are executed by the saga middleware.
+Effects are declarative descriptions of side effects that are executed by the effect-saga middleware.
 This library provides several effect creators:

 #### `put(action)`